What is the Inflation Reduction Act and how will it impact Medicare?

 • Full eligibility for the low-income subsidy program (or “Extra Help”) was expanded for those with Medicare Part D.

-In 2025, the Inflation Reduction Act will introduce additional changes related primarily to prescription drug costs and payment flexibility.
-These changes will include:
+In 2025, the Inflation Reduction Act introduced additional changes related primarily to prescription drug costs and payment flexibility.
+These changes included:

 • Lower maximum out-of-pocket prescription drug costs: In 2024, Medicare members were required to hit an $8,000 out-of-pocket maximum on prescription drug expenses before entering the Catastrophic stage.
-In 2025, this out-of-pocket maximum is now $2,000.
+In 2025, this out-of-pocket maximum changed to $2,000.

 • New Medicare Prescription Payment Plan: Medicare members with Part D coverage can spread their prescription drug out-of-pocket costs into monthly payments over the course of the plan year.
 These costs will be billed to members by their plan.
 Certain Medicare members with high drug costs early in the plan year may benefit from this new payment plan, but it's important to know this program does not lower prescription drug costs.